psi4/psi4/doc/sphinxman/source/psithonmol.rst

 The masses used by |PSIfour| can be found at :source:`psi4/include/psi4/masses.h`.
-See :srcsample:`freq-isotope` for about the only use to which isotopologs can presently be put in |PSIfour|.
+See :srcsample:`freq-isotope` for about the only use to which isotopologues can presently be put in |PSIfour|.

 .. index::
    single: PubChem